okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 If you receive an error, it's likely that one of the values in the environment isn't set correctly.
 Check the values and try again.

-Once you have completed this simple request, you're ready to explore the Okta API.
+After you have completed this simple request, you're ready to explore the Okta API.

 ## Tips